chrisfrank/rack-reducer/README.md

 the params you'll accept into your filters.
 Params that aren't keywords never get evaluated.

-For even more security, you can typecast the params in your filters.
+For extra safety, you can typecast the params in your filters.
 Most ORMs handle this for you, but as an example:

 ```ruby